-This 1880’s cook book was one of many written by Miss Parloa, who was an important figure in the gastronomical world of her day.
-As director of the Boston cooking school, she became famous for her Boston Cooking School Cook Book, which was forerunner to the renowned Fanny Farmer Cook Book.
+This 19th century cook book was one of many written by Maria Parloa, who was an important figure in the gastronomical world of her day.
+She taught an abundance of classes at her own two schools, as well as the Boston Cooking School, the home of Fannie Farmer’s Boston Cooking School Cook Book, which was forerunner to the renowned Fanny Farmer Cook Book.

-In her preface to this book, she set forth her desire to give clear, complete, and concise directions, but these were vague compared to our present standards.
-Her instructions, however, had far greater detail than those found in the contemporary cook books of her day.
+In this book’s preface, the author’s desire for clear, complete, and concise directions is set forth, but these are vague compared to our present standards.
+Her instructions, however, have far greater detail than those in many of the contemporary cook books of her day.

-This recipe required five pounds of fish to sustain a family of six at a meal, in contrast to providing for twelve guests at a dinner party, as these hospitable affairs were always profuse in delectable dishes.
+This recipe called for five pounds of fish, that which was normally required to sustain a family of six at the main, mid-day meal; by contrast, this same amount provided for twelve guests at a dinner party, as these hospitable affairs were always profuse in delectable dishes.
 My directive only calls for one pound of salmon for four people, because this is a rich food for our relatively sedentary bodies; in these former days people were highly active, requiring many more calories than we do today.

-1880’s Escalloped Salmon Yields 4 servings.
+1880’s Escalloped Salmon Yields: 4 servings.
 Total prep time: 1 hr & 15 min/ active prep time: 45 min/ baking time: 30 min.
-This is adapted from a recipe in Miss Parloa’s Miss Parloa’s New Cook Book (Boston: Estes and Lauriat, 1880), a facsimile of this was printed sometime in the 20th century by General Mills.
+This is adapted from a recipe in General Mills’, mid-20th century Silver Dollar City Edition of Maria Parloa’s Miss Parloa’s New Cook Book (Boston: Estes and Lauriat, 1880).

-1/4 cup bread crumbs (May purchase these, or grind 2 slices of stale bread in a dry food processor; make extra, as these freeze well; for stale bread, leave it out for about 8 hours.)
+1/4 cup bread crumbs (May purchase ready-made, or grind 2 slices of stale bread in a dry food processor; make extra, as these freeze well; for stale bread, leave pieces out for about 8 hours.)

-1-1 1/2 lb salmon fillet (A minimum of 1 lb is needed if fillet is boneless and skinless, more if there are bones and/or skin.)
+1-1 1/2 lb salmon fillet (A minimum of 1 lb is needed if fillet is boneless and skinless, more if there are bones and skin.)

 1/8 cup water